doctorfree/Asciiville/btop/README.md

 * Send any signal to selected process.
 * UI menu for changing all config file options.
 * Auto scaling graph for network usage.
-* Shows IO activity and speeds for disks
+* Shows IO activity and speeds for disks.
 * Battery meter
-* Selectable symbols for the graphs
+* Selectable symbols for the graphs.
 * Custom presets
 * And more...